LongoCris/Belief-Bias-Questionnaire/README.md

 1. Clone this repository or download the source code.
 2. Open `index.html` in any modern web browser.
 3. Enter your name and start the quiz!
+4. You can also try the quiz by clicking [HERE](https://longocris.github.io/Belief-Bias-Questionnaire/)

 ## Example Question